The Advocate (Melbourne): Journalists

 He was author of Daniel Mannix, Archbishop of Melbourne, The Advocate Press, Melbourne (1948).

 Michael Costigan identifies his friend and mentor as "a former seminarian with the Missionaries of the Sacred Heart", whose skills as a journalist were picked up "on the job" at The Advocate.

 A noted shorthand reporter, he was the author of a series of recollections in the Advocate 25 June 1947 – 23 July 1947.

 A layman, Murphy was a member of the Campion Society and Young Men's Society (a rare conjunction), leader of Hawthorn Catholic Young Men's Society (CYMS), and General Secretary of the Melbourne Catholic Evidence Guild.
 He was still alive in March 1974.

+Father James G. Murtagh (as "J. G. M.") was a witty and incisive reviewer and critic.
+(1939 to at least 1954).

 P. I. O'Leary, journalist, poet and literary critic, was editor 1920–1944.

 Archives

 The Advocate has been digitized and made available online at Trove, a service of the National Library of Australia.